gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 Always try to reduce the size of the response payload, send only the data required instead of the whole payload.
 Use pagination for data records and gzip payload to reduce the size.
 {{% /notice %}}

-If there is an api being called every second then it makes sends to either use **Web Sockets** or **Server Send Events (SSE)** which can stream data and avoid the costly request-response.
+If there is an api being called every second then it makes sense to either use **Web Sockets** or **Server Sent Events (SSE)** which can stream data and avoid the costly request-response.

 ### API versioning & Feature Flag